Bonnie Raitt: favorite songs from each album

 BONNIE RAITT

-As I’ve done before for Bob Dylan, Elvis Costello, Lou Reed and Stevie Wonder, I am currently sharing a song a day, on Facebook, from each Bonnie Raitt album in chronological order.
+As I have also done for Bob Dylan, Elvis Costello, Lou Reed and Stevie Wonder, Joni Mitchell, Steely Dan and Bruce Springsteen, I shared a song a day, on Facebook, from each Bonnie Raitt album in chronological order.
 I started with her self-titled 1971 debut album on Aug.
-22, and should be done in just a few weeks (Raitt has not been as prolific as the artists I have previously done this for).
+22, and was done in just a few weeks (Raitt has not been as prolific as the artists I have also done this for).

-I will be compiling the videos here, adding each one after it is posted online.
+I compiled the videos here, adding each one after it is posted online.

-I will include tracks from some (but probably not all) of Raitt’s compilations, live albums, soundtracks, side projects and so on.
+I included tracks from some (but probably not all) of Raitt’s compilations, live albums, soundtracks, side projects and so on.

 I’m not making the argument that each selection is the “best” song from that album; it’s just my favorite, or something that I felt like sharing that day.
-I also won’t allow myself to choose a song twice, so if I have already chosen a song, it will be out of contention if it reappears in the same or different form on another album.
+I also didn’t allow myself to choose a song twice, so if I had already chosen a song, it was out of contention if it reappeared in the same or different form on another album.

 So here are the videos.
 Enjoy!